Audit · Open Source

 Independently verifiable

 Each audit row carries prev_hash and hash.
 Tampering surfaces at first_break_at with a reason string.
-The chain is verifiable without the LLM in the loop — the row either matches or it doesn't.
+The chain is verifiable without the LLM in the loop.
+The row either matches or it doesn't.

-One substrate, two reasoning lenses on top: fasten fleet's /investigate reasons over audit history and returns cited rows; Membrane reasons over agent beliefs and blocks bad state at write time.
-Same hash-chained rows — different surfaces.
+One substrate, two reasoning lenses on top. fasten fleet's /investigate reasons over audit history and returns cited rows.
+Membrane reasons over agent beliefs and blocks bad state at write time.
+Same hash-chained rows, different surfaces.
 The evidence is the same row both lenses cite.

 membrane · Drift Reconciliation

 An agent holds plan = Growth, active.
-Billing cancelled them three days ago — a missed webhook, or a value cached at session start. membrane reconciles the belief against the source of record and flags the divergence before the refund goes out.
+Billing cancelled them three days ago (a missed webhook, or a value cached at session start). membrane reconciles the belief against the source of record and flags the divergence before the refund goes out.

 fasten fleet · The 2 a.m.
 Incident